AnchalWagh/University-Course-Management-System/README.md

-# University-Course-Management-System
+# University Course Management System

+## Description
-A relational SQL database system for managing university courses, students, instructors, enrollments, and grades.
+A SQL-based database system designed to manage university students, courses, instructors, sections, enrollments, and grades using relational database concepts.

+## Technologies
+- MySQL
+- SQL

+## Features
+- Student and course management
+- Instructor and section mapping
+- Enrollment and grading system
+- GPA and performance analysis using SQL queries

+## How to Run
+1. Open MySQL Workbench
+2. Execute the `university_course_management.sql` file